aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 client.selectFolder("Inbox");
 ```

-#### Filter Messages by Subject and Date
+### How to Filter Emails by Subject and Date?

-To filter emails containing 'Newsletter' in the subject that arrived today:
+The `ImapQueryBuilder` class helps you construct complex search criteria that are translated into efficient IMAP SEARCH commands.
+By combining subject keywords with a date range, you can retrieve only the messages that are relevant to your processing logic.

+In this example we look for messages whose subject contains “Newsletter” and that were received on the current day, minimizing data transfer and processing overhead.

 ```java
 Calendar calendarToday = Calendar.getInstance();